 Always look at your own mistakes, too.
 Is your mother's pattern of behavior reflected in your actions and words?
 You are also responsible for this yourself.
 Reflect on your thoughts and actions - and be honest with yourself.

 Especially important for your dysfunctional mother-daughter relationship that you want to heal: forgive each other.
 Release each other from the burden.
-Stop repeating your childhood memories forever like a wailing chorus.
+Stop to Childhood memories to repeat eternally like a wailing chorus.

-There are so many Relationship problems To solve.
-Don't give the past more energy and attention than necessary.
-Recognize your issues and give yourself time to resolve them, let go, and align yourself positively.
-This is how you can overcome your dysfunctional mother-daughter relationship.
-You will feel freer and stronger - and ready to treat your mother with respect.
+There are so many Relationship problems to solve.
+Do not give the past more energy and attention as needed.
+Recognize your issues and give yourself time to resolve them, let go, and align yourself in a positive way.
+In this way, you can overcome your dysfunctional mother-daughter relationship.
+You'll feel freer and stronger - and ready to treat your mother with respect.